 QWEL is the acronym for Qualified Water Efficient Landscaper.
 Saving water is a primary goal of municipalities and homeowners in the arid West.
 Creating a water saving landscape can be a tricky thing – especially if the homeowner has a large lawn.
 A qualified water efficient landscape typically eliminates or greatly reduces turf grass.

 If turf grass is kept on site, a landscape professional with QWEL certification can audit the turf grass irrigation system.
-He or she can recommend fixes and improvements to the irrigation system – such as brands of extremely efficient irrigation spray heads or adjustments to the system that eliminate water waste from run off or
+He or she can recommend fixes and improvements to the irrigation system– such as brands of extremely efficient irrigation spray heads or adjustments to the system that eliminate water waste from run off or overspray.

 QWEL Certification and Design

 QWEL is a training program and certification process for landscape professionals.
-It certifies landscape designers and landscape installers in techniques and theory they can use to help homeowners create and maintain water-wise landscapes.
+It certifies landscape designers and landscape installers in techniques and theories they can use to help homeowners create and maintain water-wise landscapes.

 What Does a QWEL Designer Do?